bpineau/cloud-floating-ip/README.md

 The `ip` argument is mandatory.
-Other settings can be collected from instance's metadata (and instance profile or service account) when running from an AWS or GCE instance.
+Other settings can be collected from instance's metadata (and instance profile or service account) when running `cloud-floating-ip` from an AWS or GCE instance.

 Those settings can be stored in the `/etc/cloud-floating-ip.yaml` configuration file.
-Or pass them through environments (upper case, prefixed by `CFI_`).
+You can also pass them through environments (upper case, prefixed by `CFI_`).

 ```